Cskr5/simple-blog/README.md

 **Acceptance criteria:**
 - The posts are displayed with all fields (if necessary use DTOs) (4p)
-- The feature image size is set to a fix small size (1p)
 - The text is cut, if it is longer than 200 chars (2p)
 - The order of posts is correct (2p)
 - There is a button or link to create "new post" (1p)